-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE SHAREHOLDER MEETING TO BE HELD ON APRIL 29, 2016
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON AUGUST 7, 2020

-This proxy statement and the annual report to shareholders are available at www.utahmed.com/proxy.htm.
+This proxy statement and the 2019 Annual Report to stockholders are available at www.utahmed.com/proxy.htm.

-SHAREHOLDER PROPOSALS
+STOCKHOLDER PROPOSALS

-No proposals have been submitted by shareholders of the Company for consideration at the 2016 Annual Meeting.
-It is anticipated that the next Annual Meeting of Shareholders will be held during May 2017.
-In accordance with SEC Rule 14a-8 and the advance notice requirements of Section 2.15 of UTMD's Bylaws, shareholders may present proposals for inclusion in the Proxy Statement to be mailed in connection with the 2017 Annual Meeting of Shareholders of the Company, provided such proposals are received by the Company no later than December 1, 2016, and are otherwise in compliance with applicable laws and regulations and the governing provisions of the Articles of Incorporation and Bylaws of the Company.
+It is anticipated that the next Annual Meeting of Stockholders will be held during May 2021.
+In accordance with SEC Rule 14a-8 and the advance notice requirements of Section 2.15 of UTMD's Bylaws, stockholders may present proposals for inclusion in the Proxy Statement to be mailed in connection with the 2021 Annual Meeting of Stockholders of the Company, provided such proposals are received by the Company no later than December 3, 2020, and are otherwise in compliance with applicable laws and regulations and the governing provisions of the Articles of Incorporation and Bylaws of the Company.